Category: Reviews

 Review: Eckert, West Germany and the Iron Curtain

-Reviewed for German History (2021, forthcoming).
-Summary: West Germany and the Iron Curtain is an ambitious re-examination of German history from its literal margins.
+Monograph reviewed for German History in Volume 39, Issue 2, June 2021, Pages 330–332. doi:10.1093/gerhis/ghab008 Summary: West Germany and the Iron Curtain is an ambitious re-examination of German history from its literal margins.
 Eckert’s methodologically innovative analysis not only straddles the East-West divide but interrogates 1945 and 1989/90 as chronological caesuras.
-Refracted through the environmental history of these borderlands, Germany’s political, social, and cultural…
+Refracted through the environmental…

 Read more